mcharouk/aws/CloudOperationsOnAWS/Module_2/PassRole/README_Demo.md

 * any name to lambda function

-* Role name to assume
+* To create the lambda, assume the following role

 ```
 DevLambdaAdminRole
 ```

-* Policy to update
+* switch back to admin role and update policy of DevLambdaAdminRole

 ```
 {